JoaoCostaIFG/tvvs/assignments/9_mutation_test/9_report.md

 The second one involves mutants that changed a conditional boundary and that were not killed.
 The condition involved (`if (secondsToday < 0)`) does not affect the program if the variable in the condition is already equal to 0.
-These are considered to be **equivalent mutants** This case appears in three different methods:
+These are considered to be **equivalent mutants**.
+This case appears in three different methods:

 - `public void setSecondsOverall(int secondsOverall)`;